 Overview of the Major Body Systems

 In order to bring about harmony within the human body, or homeostasis, different physiologic systems maintain a fairly constant milieu interieur.
 This is achieved through the systems’ ability to maintain interdependent functions with each other.

 As outlined above, ECF, particularly inside blood vessels, is responsible for the transport of oxygen, nutrients, and metabolic wastes to and from the different areas of the body.
 (See also blood circulation.)

 The respiratory system answers the cell’s need for oxygen by supplying it through alveolar respiration.
 As gas transport occurs at the level of the alveoli, the blood receives oxygen for cells and unloads carbon dioxide.
 The respiratory system also plays a significant role in pH balance.

 Gastrointestinal (GI) system

 As noted, blood passes through most organs in the body, including the gastrointestinal system.
-Like the respiratory system, the gastrointestinal system supplies other nutrients needed for cell metabolism such as ingested protein, fats, and carbohydrates.
+Like the respiratory system, the GI system supplies other nutrients needed for cell metabolism such as ingested protein, fats, and carbohydrates.

 Accessory glands along the GI system

 Organs such as the liver and the pancreas provide enzymes that participate in making nutrients easily available for absorption.
-The liver also metabolizes nutrients from the gastrointestinal system, making them available to the rest of the body.
+The liver also metabolizes nutrients from the GI system, making them available to the rest of the body.

 The musculoskeletal system has a relatively straightforward function in the maintenance of homeostasis: it allows a person to move around for the purpose of food ingestion, avoidance of danger, and performance of vital activities and reflexes (e.g., breathing, sneezing, defecation).

 The kidneys perform a somewhat similar job as the lungs, as they contribute to the disposal of some metabolic wastes and participate in the buffering of the blood’s pH.
 All blood passes through the kidneys in order to be filtered, resulting in the formation of urine.